 Isn’t that horrifying about the open heart surgery?
-I’ve grown more and more cynical over the years, but it still shocks me how terribly wrong the medical profession can be in the face of overwhelming evidence and basic common sense.
-Now that graduating medical school classes are approximately 50:50 women and men, hopefully things will change for the better.
+I’ve grown more and more cynical over the years, but it still shocks me how terribly wrong the medical profession can be, in the face of overwhelming evidence and basic common sense.
+Now that graduating medical school classes are approximately 50/50 women and men, I hope things will change for the better.

 More on dairy in infancy and childhood: